 Join us to explain how to upgrade Google Analytics to version 4.

 First, log in to your Google Analytics panel.
-If you have not already registered your site in GA, see the Google Analytics installation tutorial on the website.
-If you have registered your site, click on Admin.
+If you have not already registered your website in GA4, see the Google Analytics installation tutorial on the website.
+If you have registered your website, click on Admin.
 Enter the Google Analytics settings panel.

-Then click on the c option on this page.
+Then click on the ‘Upgrade to GA4’ option on this page.

 Click on the Get Started button.

 Finally, select Create Property.
 Just as easily!
 New Google Analytics has been created for you.

 From the top menu, on the left side of the page, you have to select your new Google Analytics.

 You will have access to the two previous and new versions of Google Analytics.
 Unfortunately, the old version information has not been transferred to the latest version, but with the same code you entered on your website, you can get the data in both panels.
 Work with the same old panel for a few months, and then you can work with the new panel and see the pleasure of using artificial intelligence in Google Analytics.